15 Spring Festivals in Japan 2025

 11. Sanja Matsuri (Tokyo)

 Asakusa’s Sanja Festival is a three-day festival held every year on the third Saturday of May, but starts on that Friday and ends on Sunday.
 This festival takes place in Asakusa, where the Edo atmosphere still remains strong.
 It attracts about 1,800,000 people every year!
 There are portable shrines carried throughout the Asakusa area, which eventually form a parade along Nakamise Street.
-You won’t want to miss out on this three day event.
-It is one of the most exciting times of the year to visit Asakusa!
+You won’t want to miss out on this three day event because it is one of the most exciting times of the year to visit Asakusa.

 Official Website: Sanja Matsuri